surya-tn99/TODO/readme.md

 # TODO

-TODO is a simple and efficient task management web application designed to help users organize their daily tasks and improve productivity.
+TODO is a simple and efficient todo list management web application designed to help users organize their daily tasks and improve productivity.
 The application allows users to create, update, and delete tasks, providing a straightforward interface for managing to-do lists.

 ## Features